 Note: Keep a note of the settings you used (i.e. wavelength ranges and step sizes) so that you can use the same settings for your samples absorption and Stark spectra.
 You do not have to scan the same wavelengths with your Stark Spectrum, as long as the range covered by the background is more (or equal) to that covered by the Stark.
 Keep notes of your sample adjusted concentration too.

-Often an interference patter in the 90º spectra.
-These are caused by reflections from the inside of the cell.
-Two things can be done to get rid of the oscillations a) you can run the background with only one piece of glass. b) you can put glycerol in the cell (or any other solvent ) to raise the refactive index of the gap and that will lessen the reflections of the interior surface of the cell.

 Recording the Stark and Absorption Spectra